-- You go to an in-network provider to get the additional care. - - or The additional care you get is considered "urgently needed services" and you follow the rules for getting urgently needed services (for more information about this, see Section 3.2 below).
+• You go to a MyCare in-network provider to get the additional care.

+• - or - The additional care you get is considered "urgently needed services" and you follow the rules for getting urgently needed services (for more information about this, see Section 3.2 below).